 I attend the University of Chicago as part of the Genetics, Genomics, and Systems Biology (GGSB) program.
 I'm interested in the intersection between evolutionary and molecular biology.
 Check out the other programs we offer in my cluster here.

-I am a member of the Adams Lab and work in close collaboration with the Lynch Lab, to understand the balance between fetal tolerance and pathogen protection at the maternal-fetal interface in humans and non-human primates.
+As a am a member of the Adams Lab, I work to understand the balance between fetal tolerance and pathogen protection at the maternal-fetal interface in humans and non-human primates.
 A link with more details about this area of research is soon to come.

 2 Former bioinformatician